Los Angeles Car Accident Attorney Near Me

 Heavy Traffic

 Another important skill to have in traffic is patience.
 Understandably, drivers will start to feel impatient after a lengthy wait in stopped traffic.
-Unfortunately, this impatience leads some drivers to make dangerous moves, increasing the risk of injury to other road users.
+Unfortunately, this impatience may lead some drivers to make dangerous moves, increasing the risk of injury to other road users.
 Do not make fast lane changes or tailgate other vehicles.

 Please pay attention to your frustration and find another outlet for it.
 Perhaps you like to listen to calming music in the car.
 Perhaps comedy podcasts or radio stations keep you in a good mood.
 Whatever your outlet is, be sure that you do not take your frustration out on other drivers.
 Impatient driving can lead to injuries, criminal charges, or even death.